 The first element you must take out is blame.
 Current operational processes may still be designed to handle lower capacity sales or are assigned with insufficient resources.
 Some work could have been done if such higher levels of demand were reflected on the very first annual budget (right, the one that preceded the updated one).
 Now you all must work it out as a group.

 Second, identify the most disastrous situation you suffer as a result of the expedited flow of orders.
 What is it?
 Can you express it as a measurement of any key performance indicator (KPI)?
 What operational process is responsible for that KPI?
 That’s the process you should prioritize for adjustments.

 Third, get a better understanding of the challenges such a process is presenting.
-You can easily do this by drilling down and taking the worst cases that pulls down the KPI used earlier.
-Study these cases and decide how such cases can be avoided.
+You can do this by drilling down and taking the worst cases that pulls down the KPI used earlier.
+Study these cases and try to figure out how such cases can be avoided.
+Specifically, consider:

 Your insights and practical proposal will be much appreciated.
 Good luck!